jh83/jh83.github.io/_posts/2022-10-28-mowerstatistics.markdown

 I also needed a way to transport the RTK reference signal from my base station to the Mower which is considered as a *rover*.
 It turned out that my WiFi covered almost all of my lawn so I decided to go for WiFi for simplicity.

-My RTK-GPS base station was already running from previous projects and the reference signal has been sent to RTK2GO for a long time now.
-More information about the RTK-Base station I built earlier which runs on a ESP32 board powered thru PoE can be found here [NTRIP-Server_ESP32-PoE-BaseStation](https://github.com/jh83/NTRIP-Server_ESP32-BaseStation)
+My RTK-GPS base station was already in place and running from previous projects and the reference signal has been sent to RTK2GO for a long time.
+More information about the RTK-Base station I built earlier which runs on a ESP32 microcontroller powered thru PoE can be found here [NTRIP-Server_ESP32-PoE-BaseStation](https://github.com/jh83/NTRIP-Server_ESP32-BaseStation)

-The data which is outputed once per second from the Ublox ZED-F9P GPS module is added to a *buffer* in the ESP32 chip running on the mower and then on every 10 seconds it send it's buffer to a HTTPS endpoint and function living in the MongoDB Atlas Cloud service.
+The GPS/GNSS location data which is produced once per second from on Ublox ZED-F9P GNSS module is added to a *buffer* in the ESP32 microcontroller running on the mower and then on every 10 seconds it send it's buffer to a HTTPS endpoint and function living in the MongoDB Atlas Cloud service.

 If WiFi is lost, then GPS positions are buffered and sent once the WiFi connectivity is reestablished.
 RTK-GPS seem to maintain its "FIX" status for about 30-60 seconds without a reference signal.

-The receiving *MongoDB Atlas Function* is responsible for parsing the raw NMEA string which was collected and sent by the ESP32 board to MongoDB.
+The receiving *MongoDB Atlas Function* is responsible for parsing the raw NMEA string which was collected and sent by the ESP32 microcontroller to MongoDB.
 After parsing the NMEA String, the MongoDB function creates a geoJSON *point* feature of each measurement and inserts it into a time series collection in the database.

 [![Architecture]({{ BASE_PATH }}/assets/images/mower-statistics/components.png)]({{ BASE_PATH }}/assets/images/mower-statistics/components.png)